Caparisun/Linear_Regression_Project/README.md

 ***

-We hope this project delivers easy-to-digest insights on the real estate market and the features of a building that have an impact on the pricing of units that are for sale.
+Thank you for your time!
+We hope that our insights provide detailed answers to the questions asked.
+If there are any further questions, please don't hesitate to reach out!

+All the best,
+Francisco, Federico, Thamo